**Alt text:** A group of three people in an office setting, with one man enthusiastically high-fiving a woman across the table.

 The more specific your story, the more people see themselves in it.
 Don’t talk about “families in need”—talk about Sarah, who works two jobs and still can’t afford her daughter’s medication.

-Principle 3: Advancement, Not Perfection
+Principle 3: Progress, Not Perfection

 What Happens When You Get This Right